runesoerensen/hangfire-sample-v2/README.md

-# Background job processing with Hangfire and .NET on Heroku
+# Background job processing on Heroku with Hangfire, MCP and .NET

-[Hangfire](https://www.hangfire.io/) is a background job framework for .NET that makes it easy to enqueue, schedule, and process background tasks using persistent storage.
-This guide walks through running Hangfire with Redis on Heroku using a simple, scalable setup.
+[Hangfire](https://www.hangfire.io/) is a background job framework for .NET that enables easy enqueuing, scheduling, and processing of background tasks using persistent storage.
+This guide walks through running Hangfire with Redis on Heroku using a clean, scalable architecture.

 ## Overview

 This sample app demonstrates how to structure a .NET 8.0 project with Hangfire and Redis using a clean separation of concerns:

-- **Web** — a minimal ASP.NET Core app that exposes an `/enqueue` endpoint and hosts the Hangfire dashboard.
+- **Web** — A minimal ASP.NET Core app that exposes an `/enqueue` endpoint and hosts the Hangfire dashboard.
-- **Worker** — a background service that processes Hangfire jobs.
+- **Worker** — A background service that processes Hangfire jobs.
-- **Shared** — a class library that provides reusable configuration and dependency injection setup for Redis and Hangfire.
+- **Shared** — A class library that provides reusable configuration and dependency injection setup for Redis and Hangfire.

+The app also supports ModelContextProtocol (MCP), which provides a way for AI tools like Cursor to interact with the application and trigger jobs.

 This structure mirrors production best practices: the web app handles HTTP traffic and triggers jobs, while a separate worker dyno processes them asynchronously.